Feleipe Franks: Professional career

-Atlanta Falcons
+Atlanta Falcons (first stint)

 On May 3, 2021, Franks signed with the Atlanta Falcons as an undrafted free agent.
 He was named the third-string quarterback behind incumbent starter Matt Ryan and second-string backup Josh Rosen.

 Franks made his NFL debut in Week 11 during the Falcons' final drive against the New England Patriots.
 His first pass was intercepted by safety Adrian Phillips, concluding the 25–0 shutout loss.
 The turnover marked the fourth consecutive Falcons drive to end with an interception, following two thrown by Ryan and one returned for a touchdown from Rosen.

 In June 2022, Franks began taking reps at the tight end position, with the Falcons announcing they were planning to use him in a hybrid role.

+On August 3, 2023, Franks was waived/injured by the Atlanta Falcons and placed on injured reserve.

+Carolina Panthers

+On July 26, 2024, Franks signed with the Carolina Panthers.
+He was waived on August 27, and re-signed to the practice squad.
+He was promoted to the active roster on September 7, but waived two days later and re-signed to the practice squad.
+He was promoted back to the active roster the following week.

+Atlanta Falcons (second stint)

+On March 20, 2025, Franks signed with the Atlanta Falcons.

 Personal life

-Franks' older brother, Jordan, is a tight end for the Kansas City Chiefs.
+Franks' older brother, Jordan, is a former NFL tight end.